aibolem/wiki.wunjo.wladradchenko.ru/Author.md

 - My technical skills include Python, JavaScript, and Golang.
 - I also have experience with C#, Matlab, and Italian, although I am primarily focused on the languages listed above.

 P.S.
-There is a lot about me on the personal [website] (wladradchenko.ru).
+There is a lot about me on the personal [website](wladradchenko.ru).

 ### Articles and videos